 Defines a symbol name.
 Equivalent to the #define directive in the source.
 If no value is given, value is defined as 1.
-This option may be specified more than once.
+This option can be specified more than once.

 Compiles into C data-definitions (a header).
 The –T option can be used in conjunction to produce a header which supports RPC dispatch tables.